-TThinvestigation focused on two key manufacturing suppliers of UNIQLO, Pacific Textiles Holding Ltd and Dongguang Luenthai Garment Co.
-Ltd, and the ongoing human rights violations occurring in these China-based factories.
-The Japanese company UNIQLO is asuccessful international clothing brand with over 1000 should be 861 stores stores worldwide, and known for selling high quality products at low prices.
-Generally, in order to produce low-price commodities without compromising quality, labour costs must remain low.

-The UNIQLO campaign aims at empowering the workers by unveiling the poor labour conditions in China under the global fast fashion supply chain.
+The investigation focused on two key manufacturing suppliers of the Japanese famous brand UNIQLO, Pacific Textiles Holding Ltd and Dongguang Luenthai Garment Co.
+Ltd, and the actual situation of the ongoing human rights violations occurring in these China-based factories.
+Pacific Textiles and Lunethai are both the suppliers of UNIQLO knit fabrics and apparel respectively.
+They are located in Nansha and Dongguang.
+The UNIQLO campaign aims at improving the working conditions and ensuring the rights of the workers by unveiling the poor labour conditions in China under the global fast fashion supply chain.
 It is also with a strong hope to arouse the public awareness on the labour issues in garment industry.
-UNIQLO is a Japanese fashion brand under Fast Retailing Co.Ltd which has been expanding in an extremely quick pace and large scale recently.
-Its retail stores are kept opening all over the world, especially in China.
-Apart from its good quality and friendly price, it also comes to our concern that other costs such as workers’ well being have to be scarified.
-Our project started with a preliminary research since early 2014.
-Then the factories’ investigations were done from July to November.
-Pacific Textiles and Lunethai are targeted which are the suppliers of UNIQLO knit fabrics and apparel respectively.
-They are located in Nansha and Dongguang.

 Here are the key issues that should be tackled as soon as possible: